Description

 MCC uses the most recent data point in the past six years

 The Girls’ Upper Secondary Education Completion Rate indicator measures the percentage of a cohort of children or young people aged 3-5 years above the intended age for the last grade of each level of education who have completed that grade.
 The intended age for the last grade of each level of education is the age at which pupils would enter the grade if they had started school at the official primary entrance age, had studied full-time and had progressed without repeating or skipping a grade.
-This data is gathered from population censuses and household surveys which collect data on the highest level of education or grade completed by children and young people in a household.
+This data is gathered from population censuses and household surveys that collect data on the highest level of education or grade completed by children and young people in a household.